Azmisov/moth/tutorials/deep_reactivity.md

 You can store references to {@link ReactiveProxy#value} and they will be bound to the reactive object.
 Deep proxies are recreated each time they are fetched (via `[[Get]]`), so it can even help to store references in this case.
 However, be aware that primitive types *don't* return a proxy.
-Primitives must be modified by in-place:
+Primitives must be modified in-place:
 ```js
 const data = {child:{counter:0}};
 const r = new ReactiveProxy(data, true);